R00tkitSMM/R00tkitSMM.github.io/_posts/2024-04-01-explitingwind32k.markdown

 * Implement a PEB callback function for hooking.
 * trigger a vulnerability by creating a specific window to execute the vulnerable function.
 * Within the PEB callback, substitute a fake object with NtUserDefSetText in the Desktop heap.
-* Create a fake object with buffer (0x0c0c0c0c) and a pointer to tagWND.
+* Create a fake object with buffer (0x0c0c0c0c) and a pointer to tagWND. for safe exit: i used trick like Browser Fake vTable: allocate 0x0c0c0c0c address and fill tagWND with 0x0c0c0c0c so every dereference  will have a valid address in 0x0c0c0c0c range, this method can't work on [SMAP](https://en.wikipedia.org/wiki/Supervisor_Mode_Access_Prevention)
 * Repeat this process until bServerSideWindowProc is set.

 Referenaces